glassyeyedfish/sokoban-clone/README.md

 # Square Game

-A simple game where each iteration add a single new mechanic/feature/whatever.
+A simple game where each iteration adds a single new mechanic/feature/whatever.